corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 * 3.3.5 Update merged mod: "Terraform" to Tomb World at 1.2.3
 * 4.0.0 Update all merged mods for Stellaris version 3.2.2 "Herbert"
 * 4.0.1 Update merged mod: Special Leadership Privileges for Battle Thralls and Bio-Trophies at 2.1.1 (previously named Full Military Service for Battle Thralls)
+* 4.0.2 Update merged mod: Retain Leaders from Integrated Subjects at 3.1.0